SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 ..
 In places where a comma-separated list of types is allowed, the P&Q syntax isn't allowed.

-Protocol-composition types have the following form:
+Protocol composition types have the following form:

 .. syntax-outline::

     <#Protocol 1#> & <#Protocol 2#>

-A protocol-composition type allows you to specify a value whose type conforms to the requirements of multiple protocols without having to explicitly define a new, named protocol that inherits from each protocol you want the type to conform to.
+A protocol composition type allows you to specify a value whose type conforms to the requirements of multiple protocols without having to explicitly define a new, named protocol that inherits from each protocol you want the type to conform to.
 For example,
-specifying a protocol-composition type ``ProtocolA & ProtocolB & ProtocolC`` is effectively the same as defining a new protocol ``ProtocolD`` that inherits from ``ProtocolA``, ``ProtocolB``, and ``ProtocolC``, but without having to introduce a new name.
+specifying a protocol composition type ``ProtocolA & ProtocolB & ProtocolC`` is effectively the same as defining a new protocol ``ProtocolD`` that inherits from ``ProtocolA``, ``ProtocolB``, and ``ProtocolC``, but without having to introduce a new name.